KPI Metrics to Track Microdermabrasion Performance in Salon

 Is the treatment painful?

-Most clients experience mild warmth.
-The Spiral RF system ensures stable and comfortable energy delivery.
+Most clients feel mild warmth.
+The cooling system ensures comfort during treatment.

 CO2 Fractional Laser Machine – Professional Wrinkle Removal & Skin Resurfacing Device